Complexity of fermionic states: Fermionic complexity

 In Fig.~\ref{fig3} we analyze the complexity of excited states, for the same systems as in Fig.~\ref{fig2}, by performing a full diagonalization in the parity and center-of-mass momentum sector which contains the ground state.
 For the excited states, finding numerically the minimizing basis becomes more challenging.
 As seen in Figs.\ref{fig3} a)-b), the numerical optimization does not find the true minimum for some high-complexity states.
 However, in the vast majority of cases, the optimization converges very close to the minimum value over natural, momentum and position orbitals.
 This indicates that, like for the ground states, one obtains an accurate approximation for the complexity by analyzing only these orbitals, especially when considering averages over many states.
 For both models, the average complexity of the excited states grows as a function of interaction and saturates to a constant at $U/t,V/t\approx 4$.
 At strong coupling, the average complexity is substantially higher than for the ground states.
 While the full diagonalization is restricted to modest system sizes, a fact one should be conscious of in extrapolating the results, Fig.~3 g) and f) imply that the ratio $S_P/(N_pS_c)$ for the average excited states converge to a constant $\alpha<\alpha_g$.
 The specific value of $\alpha$ depends on the coupling strength and filling, but the average excited states remain, even around the midspectrum, significantly less complex than generic states.
-This behaviour is markedly different from the entanglement entropy, which exhibits identical leading order volume-law scaling for the midspectrum states of nonintegrable Hamiltonians and generic states. \cite{vidmar1,bianchi,kliczkowski}
+This behaviour is markedly different from the entanglement entropy, which exhibits identical leading order volume-law scaling for the midspectrum states of nonintegrable Hamiltonians and generic states. \cite{vidmar1,bianchi,kliczkowski} We also note that the quantity $S_P/\log(Q)$, where $Q$ is the number of basis states, can be seen as a basis-independent multifractal coefficient, which is connected to quantum ergodicity and thermalization.
+We present an outlook on this connection in App.~\ref{sec:multifractal_outlook}.